ovh/docs/pages/platform/public-cloud/changing_hourly_monthly_billing/guide.en-ca.md

 order: 4
 ---

-**Last updated 09th September 2021**
+**Last updated 08th September 2021**

 ## Objective

 When you create a Public Cloud instance, you can choose to be billed at either an hourly or monthly rate.
-Hourly-rate instances are billed on a pay-as-you-go basis, i.e. at the end of the month, users are billed for the hour for any specific resources have been used.
-Monthly-rate instances are most of the time 50% less expensive than hourly-rate, each month started is billed at the end of the month.
+Hourly-rate instances are billed on a pay-as-you-go basis, i.e. at the end of each month, users are billed for every commenced hour per actual resources used.
+Monthly-rate instances are 50% less expensive compared to an hourly rate for the same duration.
+Each month commenced will be billed at the end of the month.
 If you initially selected hourly billing, you can switch to monthly billing at any time.

 **This guide explains how to switch from hourly to monthly billing.**